 - Format: Powder

-What is your favorite eco-friendly laundry detergent?
-Leave a comment!
+What is your favorite natural, non-toxic laundry detergent?
+Let us know in the comments!

 I personally loved Country Save, especially since it was in a purely cardboard container without the plastic liner like Biokleen does.
 Unfortunately, they stopped selling it at Sprouts here in San Diego, the only retailer who used to stock it.
 Now I have to decide if buying it on Amazon makes sense or not.
 Sprouts also said they could order me a 4-box package (would probably last me over a year).